 - Project description with major research objectives and a list of primary tasks associated with each objective

-Supporting applications from faculty advisors will be submitted online and will require the following information:
+Supporting applications require the following information: APPLY HERE

 - Relevance of the project to the ND Energy mission